18 Warm Places to Visit in January

 10. Big Island, Hawaii

-When asked where she'd personally travel in January, Becky Blaine, Newsletter Editor at TPG, said that for a mix of activity and relaxation, Hawaii is a great option: "There are so many airfare deals right now to draw visitors back and support the economy after the wildfires in Maui," she expands.
-The Big Island earns our vote as the picture-perfect place to kick off your adventures in the Aloha State.
+Becky Blaine, Senior Editor at The Points Guy, said that for a mix of activity and relaxation, Hawaii is a great option, and The Big Island is the picture-perfect place to kick off your adventures in the Aloha State.
 Blessed with an unimaginably diverse landscape, this tropical paradise is teeming with hiking trails, waterfalls, giant lava rocks and jaw-dropping shores in colors you’ve never imagined.
 On the southernmost tip, Papakolea Beach displays dazzling green sand as a result of a mineral called olivine.
 Basalt gives Punaluʻu Beach its black hue.
 Hawai‘i Volcanoes National Park is truly unlike anywhere else on the planet.
 You can also swim alongside gentle manta rays with massive 16-foot wingspans.
 If you’re into java, be sure to book a Kona coffee tour!
 January falls within the rainy season for Hawaii, but the upside is that everything looks so green, and the flowers are blooming.
 Plus, it’s not too humid.
 Rates tend to be on the higher side at the beginning of January, but by the middle of the month prices drop back down to average.

 warm places to visit in january costa rica